 \subsection{Damage modeling for composites}

-The Virtual Crack Closure Technique (VCCT) and cohesive zone models (CZMs) have widely been used for damage modeling for composites.
-Rybicki and Kanninen \cite{rybicki1977} proposed VCCT based on the LEFM principles to evaluate stress intensity factors in homogeneous isotropic materials.
-A thorough review of the technique can be found in Ref. \cite{krueger2004}.
-The LEFM-based technique, however, has several drawbacks for composite damage modeling.
-To be specific, VCCT requires a precrack and a very fine mesh near the crack tip; additionally, complex moving mesh techniques are needed to advance the crack front \cite{abrate2015}.
-On the other hand, CZMs can be applied to composites having no existing crack and a mesh around CZMs does not need to be modified to simulate damage progression.
+The virtual crack closure technique (VCCT) and cohesive zone modeling have been widely adopted in finite element models (FEMs) to simulate damage propagation in composites.
+Rybicki and Kanninen \cite{rybicki1977} proposed VCCT based on LEFM principles to evaluate stress intensity factors in homogeneous isotropic materials.
+A thorough review of this technique can be found in Ref. \cite{krueger2004}.
+The LEFM-based technique reportedly has several drawbacks for composite damage modeling.
+To be specific, VCCT requires a precrack and an extremely fine mesh near the crack tip; additionally, complex moving mesh techniques are needed to advance the crack front \cite{abrate2015}.
+On the other hand, cohesive zone models (CZMs) can be applied to composites without an existing crack, and an FEM mesh around CZMs does not need to be modified to simulate damage progression.
 The early concepts of CZMs were proposed by Barenblatt \cite{barenblatt1962}, Dugdale \cite{dugdale1960}, and Hillerborg \cite{hillerborg1976}.
 Each composite material would have a single traction-separation law as its material property and thus the fracture mechanisms of CZMs for the material should follow the law.
 Detailed discussions on the characteristics of CZMs can be found in Ref. \cite{bazant1998-1}, while Refs. \cite{abrate2015,elices2002,park2011} presented thorough reviews of CZMs.